“Hey, Alexa … can I recycle this?”

 So, what’s next for CIRT?
 The team is developing a partnership with an e-commerce giant in order to integrate CIRT into packaging systems.

-“Say you get a package from a big e-commerce giant and in that box or email from the company it tells you everything in the packaging that’s recyclable and then everything in the product packaging that is recyclable, too.
+“Say you get a package from a big e-commerce giant and in that box or shipping confirmation email, it tells you everything in the packaging that’s recyclable and also everything that’s not.
 That information’s based on location because it’s where it was shipped.
 So, it just accesses our database and provides consumers with answers.”

 “Even though we might only make up 25% of the population, we’re definitely 100% of what’s going to be the future,” Katherine notes about the role youth can play in solving the grand challenges of our time.